fusioncomputing/flappydragongame/readme.md

 - Run through the Testing Checklist on desktop and mobile portrait viewports.
 - Update `CHANGELOG.md` and tag `v1.0.0` once QA passes.

+Progress tracker: see `docs/release-checklist.md` for current status and QA notes.

 ## Changelog

 See `CHANGELOG.md` for a human-curated release history.
 The 1.0.0 entry captures the Phase 4 polish milestone.